Entertainment News Roundup: Tony Bennett hangs up concert hat on doctor's orders; Musicians at Serbian trumpet festival play on despite pandemic and more | Entertainment

 The sound of trumpets filled the air as thousands of people crowded into a small Serbian town late on Friday for the 60th Guca Brass Band Festival, with visitors undeterred by a resurgence of coronavirus cases in the country.
 Launched in 1961 when just four bands competed for the Golden Trumpet trophy and only 2,500 visitors attended, the festival is now Serbia's liveliest traditional music event but, like many events around the world, it was canceled in 2020 amid the global pandemic.

-Two feature films dealing with the effects of the coronavirus pandemic on peoples' lives and the economy will on Friday open the Sarajevo Film Festival (SFF), the largest film showcase in a region spreading from Vienna to Istanbul.
-Last year's festival was pushed online due to the pandemic.
-This one will open to audiences at several new screening sites following COVID-19 restrictions on gatherings, with nearly a third of locations set in the open air.

-Middle Earth is moving: Amazon shifts 'Lord of the Rings' filming to the UK
+Middle Earth is moving: Amazon shifts 'Lord of the Rings' filming to UK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)